 - has become the chief cornerstone,”

-- “a stumbling stone and a rock of offense.”
+- 8 and,“a stumbling stone and a rock of offense.”

 For they stumble at the word, being disobedient, to which also they were appointed.
 9 But you are a chosen race, a royal priesthood, a holy nation, a people for God’s own possession, that you may proclaim [shew forth KJV] the excellence of him who called you out of darkness into his marvelous light.
 10 In the past, you were not a people, but now are God’s people, who had not obtained mercy, but now have obtained mercy.